anisul-Islam/c-programming-documentation/README.md

       int main() {
          int numbers[] = {2, 4, 6, 8, 10, 12, 14, 16};

-          // Calculate the number of elements in the array; size of returns the size of entire array in bytes int n = sizeof(numbers) / sizeof(numbers[0]);
+          // Calculate the number of elements in the array; sizeof() here returns the size of entire array in bytes int n = sizeof(numbers) / sizeof(numbers[0]);

          int target = 10;